huggingface/distil-whisper/training/README.md

 4. `dtype`: data type (dtype) in which the model computation should be performed.
 Note that this only controls the dtype of the computations (forward and backward pass), and not the dtype of the parameters or optimiser states.
 5. `lr_scheduler_stype`: defines the learning rate schedule, one of `constant_with_warmup` or `linear`.
 When experimenting with a training set-up or training for very few steps (< 5k), using `constant_with_warmup` is typically beneficial, since the learning rate remains high over the short training run.
 When performing long training runs (> 5k), using a `linear` schedule generally results in superior downstream performance of the distilled model
 6. `streaming`: whether or not to use Datasets' streaming mode.
 Recommended for large datasets, where the audio data can be streamed from the Hugging Face Hub with no disk space requirements.

+TODO:
+- [ ] Template for model cards

 ## 4. Evaluation